How can we examine/understand the participation dynamics in our Citizen Observatory?

 Governance

-What are the relevant action arenas and how do they relate to the goals and objective of the CO and the relationships among various types of participants and with the general public?
+What are the relevant action arenas ((the settings where decisions are made and interactions occur) and how do they relate to the goals of the CO and the relationships among various types of participants and with the general public

 What are the governance mechanisms (e.g., membership rules, resource contribution or extraction standards and requirements, conflict resolution mechanisms, sanctions for rule violation)?